-- if you or the school have asked the board to assess formally your child’s special educational needs and it has decided not to, or if carries out the assessment but then decides not to make a statement on your child
+- If you or the school have asked the Education Authority to assess formally your child’s special educational needs and it has decided not to, or if it carries out the assessment but then decides not to make a statement on your child.

-- If the board does not make a statement, or amends an existing statement, you can appeal against the educational contents of the statement.
+- If the Education Authority does make a statement, or amends an existing statement, you can appeal against the educational contents of the statement.

-- You can also appeal if the board decides that your child should no longer have a statement or decides not to amend a statement after carrying out a re-assessment of your child’s needs.
+- You can also appeal if the Education Authority decides that your child should no longer have a statement, or decides not to amend a statement after carrying out a re-assessment of your child’s needs.

-- In certain circumstances you could also appeal if the board decides not to re-assess your child, or turns down your request to have your child placed in a different school.
+- In certain circumstances you could also appeal if the Education Authority decides not to re-assess your child, or turns down your request to have your child placed in a different school.

 You cannot appeal:

-- If the board decides not to send your child to an independent school, unless there is a new, or newly amended statement issued.
+- If the Education Authority decides not to send your child to an independent school, unless there is a new, or newly amended statement issued.

-- Against the manner in which a formal assessment is carried out, or the length of time taken to complete an assessment.
+- Against the manner in which a formal assessment is carried out, or the length of time taken to complete the assessment.

-- Against the way the board is arranging the help set out in your child’s statement or the level of funding being provided.
+- Against the way the Education Authority is arranging the help set out in your child’s statement or the level of funding being provided.

-- Against the way a school is meeting a child’s needs.
+- Against the way the school is meeting a child’s needs.

-- An appeal does not arise because the board decides not to amend your child’s statement following an annual review.
+- An appeal does not arise because the Education Authority decides not to amend your child’s statement following an annual review.